Vicky Barnes: British sprint cyclist on her recovery from horrific crash

 Beginning the rehabilitation process

 "I did some on-land stuff first.
 It was basic, just trying to stretch and gain a bit of motor control back.
-As soon as the wounds had healed, I could get in the pool," explains Barnes.
+As soon as the wounds had healed, I could get in the pool," she explains.

 "This was under Rob Sheridan.
 He looked after me for nearly a year until it was deemed everything had healed and I got passed on to the Intensive Rehab Unit at Bisham Abbey.

 "It was just trying to get a routine back into my life after not having done anything for a while.
-It took a few months to fully heal without risking infection, I saw him from April until I started down at Bisham Abbey in March.
+It took a few months to fully heal without risking infection.
+I saw him from April until I started down at Bisham Abbey in March.

 "I was under medical care until March this year, because we've gone with the idea of 'before we can make you into an athlete, you need to be a normal, functioning human'.

 "Until March, the bone graft hadn't healed and I wasn't in a position to try and become an elite athlete.
 That's why I was under the care of the NHS.
-I had regular contact with the medical team at British Cycling, but wasn't necessarily under the coaches.
+I had regular contact with the medical team at British Cycling, but wasn't necessarily under their coaches.

 "Until I became a normal human, there was no point in trying to chase the performance."